TeacherGaming/slate/source/includes/sdk_http.md

 This document describes how to manually integrate your game with TeacherGaming Desk without using a ready-made SDK.

 The document is divided into use cases.
 First we describe and give examples on how to handle automatic login e.g. login parameters coming in from the TeacherGaming App.
 After that we describe the HTTP API you can use to communicate with TeacherGaming Desk.
-When integrating with TeacherGaming desk basically you just send data to our REST API through standard HTTPS calls.
+When integrating with TeacherGaming Desk basically you just send data to our REST API through standard HTTPS calls.
 All data passed needs to be inside the GET query string.
 Note that for compatibility with special characters, you are always required to URL encode all data sent to our API.

 ## In-game Flow

 1. User login
-  * Successful login needs to be done before any data can be sent to TGA (except anonymous event data)
+  * Successful login needs to be done before any data can be sent to TeacherGaming Desk (except anonymous event data)
 2. Start calling playing game once every 60 seconds
   * After login is successful.
-This will inform the TGA system that the user is currently playing the game and the user can be tracked.
-Also the TGA Teacher Dashboard shows that the user is currently playing the game.
+This will inform the TeacherGaming Desk system that the user is currently playing the game and the user can be tracked.
+Also the TeacherGaming Desk Teacher Dashboard shows that the user is currently playing the game.
 3. Update player state as it changes in game
-  * This information will be shown on the Teacher Dashboard on the TGA website so that the Teacher can easily see what the students are currently doing in game.
+  * This information will be shown on the Teacher Dashboard on the TeacherGaming Desk website so that the Teacher can easily see what the students are currently doing in game.
 4. Send event data
-  * Events and the data in them have been set up on the TGA website by TeacherGaming.
+  * Events and the data in them have been set up on the TeacherGaming Desk website by TeacherGaming.
 This is the data that is needed to track student progress.

 ## Student Login